farookahmedalishaik/chat-intent-pipeline/README.md

 * Link to your Hugging Face model page something as : https://huggingface.co/farookahmedalishaik/intent-bert

 # 8. Data Sources & Management
-This project utilizes a publicly available dataset for training and evaluating the intent classification model downloaded from kaggle.
+The intent classification model was trained and evaluated using a publicly available dataset from Kaggle, which was then merged with custom-generated synthetic data.
+This synthetic data includes a mix of standard English, common typographical errors, and slang to enhance the model's robustness.

 ## Primary Dataset:
 * Source: The core dataset for intent classification was acquired from **Kaggle**.